 The Great War 100 years on

-With the upcoming centenary of the end of World War One, 11am on the 11th of November will be a more poignant moment than usual to remember and reflect, not just on those who fought but what they fought and died for.
+2018 saw the centenary of the end of World War One, 11am on the 11th of November was a more poignant moment than usual to remember and reflect, not just on those who fought but what they fought and died for.

 The 11th November, Armistice Day or Remembrance Day, has been seared into all our memories from a young age.
 Remembrance Sunday is different, always held on the second Sunday in November.

 What actually happened on Armistice Day?

 At 11am (Paris time) on the 11th day of the 11th month in 1918 an armistice came into force, having been signed by the Allies and Germany at Compiègne in northern France.
 This signalled the end of hostilities after four years of bitter and bloody fighting.

 It marked an utter defeat for Germany (though not a formal surrender) and comprised a punishing list of terms aimed at ensuring the immediate nullification of German’s threat.
 The Armistice needed to be prolonged three times before the Treaty of Versailles was concluded on 28 June 1919.